iAlexeze/orkestra/README.md

 > [!TIP]
 > This assumes you have a website CRD installed in your cluster.
 If not, generate one from your Katalog:
 > ```bash
-> ork generate crd -k katalog.yaml -o my-website-crd.yaml
+> ork generate crd -f katalog.yaml -o my-website-crd.yaml
 > kubectl apply -f my-website-crd.yaml
 > ```